-UK economy grew by 0.1 per cent in November
+UK economy grew in November despite recession predictions

 The increase comes despite forecasts of a UK recession in 2023

-The UK's economy grew by 0.1 per cent between October and November.
+The UK's economy grew by 0.1 per cent between October and November despite recession predictions.

 The Office for National Statistics (ONS) recorded a slowdown in growth after a 0.5 per cent increase in the previous month.